Thoughts on Sex Offenders and the Lumpen

 RE: "Sakai On Lumpen In Revolution"

 I only wanted to comment that the ghettos and barrios are not only being dispensed but shifted.
 The Antelope Valley, High Dessert and other under-developed regions in Southern California are good examples of this trend.
 Over the past 10-15 years, there has been a slow but steady trickling out of [email protected] and New Afrikans from the wider Los Angeles area and into places like Lancaster, Palmdale, Mojave, California City due to gentrification.

-Also, in relation to your article on Sakai's book, what's the status of the MIM (Prisons) book the Lumpen Handbook?In Struggle!
+Also, in relation to your article on Sakai's book, what's the status of the MIM(Prisons) Lumpen Handbook?In Struggle!

 MIM(Prisons) responds: We published what was intended to be one chapter of a book on the First World lumpen as Who is the Lumpen in the United $tates.
 Prior to that we put efforts into the book [email protected] Power and the Struggle for Aztlán.
 Current research efforts are aimed at summing up the final results of our updated survey on prison labor in the United $tates.
 We will be publishing this final report along with a larger collection of writings on the economics of prisons in the United $tates.
 So that's something to look out for in 2019.

 The Lumpen Handbook was envisioned to address more topics related to organizing the lumpen class in a revolutionary way in the United $tates today.
 We have not had the capacity to carry out that project to the scope originally envisioned, but this issue of ULK (68) is an example of our efforts to continue to tackle that topic.

 We also have notes to develop into a Selected Works of the Maoist Internationalist Movement (1983-2008) book; another project we would like to see to fruition if we can garner more support for our existing work in the coming years.